t-sutter/RPr-Chakraborty-2021/docs/report/sutter-analysis-plan.md

-# Planned revisions to reproduction of Social inequities in the distribution of COVID-19 (Chakraborty 2020)
+# Planned revisions to reproduction of Social inequities in the distribution of COVID-19 (Chakraborty 2021)
+Author: Tate Sutter
 ## Analysis

 1. Improve color scheme of GEE model weights map (lines 1864-1889).

 2. Improve the formatting of the missing data table with Kable and/or KableExtra functions and/or by transposing the table to vertical orientation.
 (Lines 557-576)

-3. Decrease the population threshold of the SpatialEpi-Kulldorf Test to 10% of points instead of the original 50%.
+3. Decrease the population threshold of the SpatialEpi-Kulldorf Test to 10% of points instead of the original 50% (Lines 791-821).

 ## Results